Kanban (signboard in Japanese) is hands-down the best visualization methodology within project management.

 Kanban is an excellent methodology for any team looking to increase productivity and streamline their workflows.
 By implementing a visual system that prioritizes tasks and minimizes waste, teams can work together more efficiently and achieve better results.

 So if you’re ready to take your project management to the next level, we recommend trying Kanban software.
 With so many great options available on the market, there’s sure to be a Kanban tool that fits your team’s unique needs and preferences.
-It’s why we’ve reviewed 21 of the best Kanban software out there.
+That’s why we’ve reviewed 21 of the best Kanban software out there.

 In the spirit of “kaizen” (constant improvement), I’ll end this article with Rule #5 of Kanban: